What is a Concussion?

 The vast majority of concussions in athletes fall at the mild end of the mild traumatic brain injury severity continuum.
 Loss of consciousness typically is not present, and post-traumatic amnesia is typically brief.
 This injury is likely associated with low levels of axonal stretch resulting in temporary changes in neurophysiology.

-The most common symptoms of sports-related concussion include headache, dizziness, confusion, nausea, memory difficulties, “mental fogginess,” fatigue, balance problems, attention and concentration difficulties, sleep disturbances, and “nervousness”.
+The most common symptoms of sports-related concussion include headaches, dizziness, confusion, nausea, memory difficulties, “mental fogginess,” fatigue, balance problems, attention and concentration difficulties, sleep disturbances, and “nervousness”.
 Many athletes with concussions have neurocognitive decrements detectable using traditional paper–pencil or computerized neuropsychological tests in the initial hours, days, and potentially weeks post-injury.
-In group studies, athletes tend to recover in terms of perceived symptoms and neuropsychological test performance within 2–14 days.
-It is important to note, however, that a minority of athletes who remain symptomatic at more than one or two weeks post-injury can be obscured in group analyses.
+Athletes tend to recover in terms of perceived symptoms and neuropsychological test performance within 2–14 days.
+It is important to note, however, that a very small minority of athletes can remain symptomatic at more than one or two weeks post-injury.
 The majority of athletes appear to recover fully within one-month post-injury, but some athletes can have lingering problems, especially if they have a history of numerous concussions or sub-concussive blows to the head (e.g., football, hockey, rugby, and soccer players but also mixed martial artists -MMA- and boxers).

 Baseline and post-injury neuropsychological testing is preferred